tomap/hexo-theme-minidyne/README.md

 <!-- more -->

+This is V3.
+For V2 of this theme, [head over to V2](https://github.com/tomap/hexo-theme-minidyne/tree/v2).
-This is V2.
-For V1 of this theme, [head over to V1](https://github.com/tomap/hexo-theme-minidyne/tree/v1)
+For V1 of this theme, [head over to V1](https://github.com/tomap/hexo-theme-minidyne/tree/v1).

 ## Features Overview